Leo-GG/ephysGUI/README.md

 - Use the channel selection list on the right to choose which channels to display.
 - Use the zoom and pan buttons below the plots to navigate through the data.

 ## Contributing

-Feel free to submit pull requests, create issues, or suggest improvements.
-For major changes and/or feature requests, please open an issue first to discuss what you would like to change.
+Contributions to the project are very welcome!
+Please feel free to submit pull requests, create issues, or suggest improvements.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Contact

 Leonardo Garma - leonardo.garma@gmail.com

 Project Link: [https://github.com/leo-gg/ephysGUI](https://github.com/leo-gg/ephysGUI)

+## Acknowledgements

+- [Intan Technologies](http://intantech.com/) for their excellent electrophysiology recording systems and open-source software